jaumet/Alluvial-of-Mentions/README.md

 You'll need some knowledge of HTML-CSS-JS in order to hack it for your use.
 The code I did is really short and it works quite smoothely.
 I hope you enjoy it!

+Credits: this tiny app uses jquery.js jquery-ui.js and panzoom.js.
+The first verson of the SVG alluvial was made with RAWgraphs.
+Thanks to all of them!

 Comments to jaume AT nualart.cat